XKNX/xknx/.github/ISSUE_TEMPLATE/bug_report.md

 **Description of problem:**

 - [ ] using xknx standalone
-- [ ] using Home-Assistant knx plugin
+- [ ] using Home-Assistant knx plugin (please use the Home Assistant Issue Tracker)

 **Version information:**
 - xknx / Home-Assistant release with the issue: